Saraholoughlin5/Milestone-Project-1/README.md

 ### **Deployment**

 #### **Website Creation in Notepad++**
-The website was built offline in Notepad++ and copied to GitPod at various milestones.
+The website framework was built offline in Notepad++ and copied to GitPod at various milestones.

 #### **Website Build in GitHub and GitPod**